InfiniteCodeMonkeys/syllabi/README.md

 ## Common Problems You've Already Fixed Somehow

 Do a mix of db-push and npx prisma migrate dev and restarting your computer to get prisma studio to update.
 Rough.
 EDIT: stay away from npx prisma migrate dev at all costs.
 So annoying.

+If the nodes don't move together, you need to add parentNode to the nodes.